johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 *Reminder*: Ignore the many mentions of `form-group`, `form-control`, `center-block`, and `checkbox` in this markup.
-Those are _bootstrap_ CSS classes that Angular itself ignores.
+Those are _bootstrap_ CSS classes that Bangular itself ignores.
 Pay attention to the `[formGroup]` and `formControlName` attributes.
-They are the Angular directives that bind the HTML controls to the Angular `FormGroup` and `FormControl` properties in the component class.
+They are the Bangular directives that bind the HTML controls to the Bangular `FormGroup` and `FormControl` properties in the component class.

 </div>